ancestor9/2025_Spring_Data-Management/week_07/similarity_metrics.md

 https://zilliz.com/blog/similarity-metrics-for-vector-search

+## Pause to think!
-### Why do you use log in the area of machine learning ?
+### 1. Why do you use log in the area of machine learning ?
+### 2. Why do you use inner product in Linear Algebra?
+### 3. What is the difference between 2/10 and 2000/10000 ?
+### 4. How to apply the webcrawling technique to Feature Engineering?